yiisoft/error-handler/README.md

 ```

 `Yiisoft\ErrorHandler\Factory\ThrowableResponseFactory` chooses how to render an exception based on accept HTTP header.
-If it is `text/html` or any unknown content type, it will use the error or exception HTML template to display errors.
+If it's `text/html` or any unknown content type, it will use the error or exception HTML template to display errors.
 For other mime types, the error handler will choose different renderer that is registered within the error catcher.
 By default, JSON, XML and plain text are supported.
 You can change this behavior as follows: